 Facility will store equipment for Parachute recreation rental service

-The city of Parachute is building a massive storage facility that will be dedicated to keeping all the equipment being used by the city’s river and land recreation program.
+The town of Parachute is building a massive storage facility that will be dedicated to keeping all the equipment being used by the city’s river and land recreation program.

-The Town of Parachute Adventures service, originally started in 2016 but started to make headway in 2017, offers a wide assortment of rental opportunities to anyone interested in exploring the local landscape, whether it’s on land or water.
+The Town of Parachute Adventures service began in 2016 but started to make headway in 2017.
+It offers a wide assortment of rental opportunities to anyone interested in exploring the local landscape, whether it’s on land or water.

 This includes a variety of river equipment available to float down six generally peaceful miles of the Colorado River.
 This includes rafts, stand-up paddleboards, kayaks or tubes.